 Reverence entails working hard at your studies and career and acting in a humble and serious manner when interacting with other people and attending ritual ceremonies.
 Continue reading Analects of Confucius Book 1: Confucius on reverence

-Trustworthiness (信/xìn) is another of the secondary virtues promoted by Confucius, and means being true to your word and being a dependable support for others.
-In some contexts it can also be translated as “faithfulness”, “sincerity”, or “truthfulness”, “honesty”.
-Continue reading Analects Book 1: on trustworthiness
+Trustworthiness (信/xìn) is another of the so-called secondary values promoted by Confucius.
+It means remaining true to your word and being a dependable support for others.
+In some contexts it can also be translated as “faithfulness”, “sincerity”, “truthfulness”, or “honesty”.
+Continue reading Analects of Confucius Book 1: Confucius on trustworthiness

-Filial piety (孝/xiào) is one of the best known of the values taught by Confucius, probably because it was so heavily promoted by a succession of imperial dynasties starting with the Han who drew a direct link between obedience to parents and obedience to the ruler.
-Continue reading Analects Book 1: on filial piety
+Filial devotion (孝/xiào) is one of the best known of the values taught by Confucius, not least because it was so heavily promoted by a succession of imperial dynasties starting with the Han who drew a direct link between obedience to parents and obedience to the ruler.
+Continue reading Analects of Confucius Book 1: Confucius on filial devotion

-Confucius never provides a single unified definition of what he means by goodness (仁/rén) – the supreme value that he believed everyone should aspire to reach – in The Analects.
-Instead, he explores its many different facets throughout the text, either with simple statements or in response to questions from his disciples and contemporaries.
-Continue reading Analects Book 1: on goodness
+Confucius never provides a single unified definition of what he means by goodness (仁/rén) – the supreme value that he believed everyone should work towards – in the Analects.
+Instead, he explores its many different facets throughout the text, either with simple statements or in response to questions from his followers and contemporaries.
+Continue reading Analects of Confucius Book 1: Confucius on goodness